pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --name
     Set the window class name for X11-based video output methods.

---nodouble
-    Disables double buffering, mostly for debugging purposes.
-Double buffering fixes flicker by storing two frames in memory, and displaying one while decoding another.
-It can affect OSD negatively, but often removes OSD flickering.

---nograbpointer
-    Do not grab the mouse pointer after a video mode change (``--vm``).
-Useful for multihead setups.

---nokeepaspect
-    Do not keep window aspect ratio when resizing windows.
-By default MPlayer tries to keep the correct video aspect ratio by instructing the window manager to maintain window aspect when resizing, and by adding black bars if the window manager nevertheless allows window shape to change.
-This option disables window manager aspect hints and scales the video to completely fill the window without regard for aspect ratio.

 --ontop
     Makes the player window stay on top of other windows.
 Supported by video